Enter your keyword

 He further found that, before relying on new country of origin information, the board should have obtained a response from the applicant to the information but had failed to do so.
 It had also failed to consider section 3(a) of the Refugees Act, relating to fear of persecution and disruption of public order, as a basis for refugee status.

 Dodson held that the RAB had made “no attempt to conduct any rational analysis of the country of origin information as against the provisions of section 3(b) and the applicant’s particular circumstances.
-The RAB jumped to a conclusion” without establishing how safe to was for the applicant to return to the DRC.
+The RAB jumped to a conclusion” without establishing how safe it was for the applicant to return to the DRC.

-The board’s decision was set aside and Dodson found that the applicant qualified for refugee status.
+The board’s decision was set aside, and Dodson found that the applicant qualified for refugee status.
 He went further to hold that the “serious delays in the decision-making process” reflected “incompetence” on the board’s part.

 “The quality of its written decision is poor.
 It is internally contradictory, unclear, indicative of a lack of understanding of the governing legislation and lacking in reasoned analysis of the information available to it.
 This should not be the case when the RAB is meant to represent the apex of the administrative decision-making process.”
 An order of substitution was granted, declaring that the applicant qualified as a refugee.

 In the 2017 Land Claims Court matter of Ashanti Wine and Country Estate (Pty) Ltd v Smith Dodson dealt with an appeal against a Magistrates’ Court’s dismissal of eviction applications brought under the Extension of Security of Tenure Act (ESTA).
+The respondents had occupied cottages on a wine farm in terms of their employment, which was lawfully terminated.

 Dodson (with Canca AJ concurring) considered the requirements for termination of the right of residence under ESTA and whether the termination of the rights of residence was just and equitable.